Okavango delta

 Tipping remains entirely a personal decision and should always reflect your satisfaction with the service received.
 You are always welcome to ask camp managers or local hosts for specific advice regarding tipping customs during your stay.

-For professional safari guides and trackers, a tip of approximately 10 to 15 USD per person, per day is standard.
+For professional safari guides and trackers, a tip of approximately 10 to 15 USD per person, per day, is standard.
 In Botswana, you will often have both a lead guide and a tracker (especially during game drives in private concessions) or a mokoro poler during water-based safaris.
 If your guide has provided exceptional expertise, sharp tracking skills, and highly personalized service, tipping at the higher end of the scale is a wonderful way to acknowledge their dedication.
 It is customary to hand this tip directly to your guide or tracker in a small envelope at the end of your stay at each camp.

-At safari lodges and camps, tips for the behind the scenes team including housekeeping, kitchen, maintenance, and service staff are usually pooled together.
-Most accommodations provide a communal tip box often located in the main lounge or reception area, where a contribution of 5 to 10 USD per person, per day is considered appropriate.
+At safari lodges and camps, tips for the behind-the-scenes team, including housekeeping, kitchen, maintenance, and service staff are usually pooled together.
+Most accommodations provide a communal tip box often located in the main lounge or reception area, where a contribution of 5 to 10 USD per person, per day, is considered appropriate.
 For porters, airport transfer drivers, or casual helpers who assist you briefly with luggage, a small individual tip of 2 to 5 USD is a customary and kind gesture.

 Currency & Money

 The Botswana Pula (BWP) is the official currency of Botswana and is used for all everyday transactions across the country.
 However, the safari industry operates on a dual currency system.
-While local expenses outside of camps are paid in Pula, US Dollars (USD) are widely accepted and often preferred at safari lodges, camps, and by activity providers.
+While local expenses outside of camps are paid in Pula, US dollars (USD) are widely accepted and often preferred at safari lodges, camps, and by activity providers.
 If you plan to bring US dollars, it is vital to ensure that all banknotes are issued from 2013 onwards and in pristine condition, as older, torn, or marked bills will be systematically rejected by local banks and establishments.

 The amount of cash you will need depends heavily on your personal spending habits.
 Your safari package already covers your accommodation, meals, park fees, and transportation.
 Your additional on the ground expenses will usually be limited to tips, premium drinks, souvenirs, and optional activities such as a scenic flight over the Okavango Delta.
 As a general guideline, bringing 300 to 500 USD per person in cash is usually sufficient to comfortably cover your tips and personal expenses throughout the journey.